-Covid-19 coronavirus: No new virus cases in NZ for second straight day
+Covid 19 coronavirus: No new virus cases in NZ for second straight day

 New Zealand's current total number of all cases was 1206 yesterday.

-Meanwhile the mother of a family that escaped from managed isolation in Hamilton on Friday night has attempted to defend her actions.
+Meanwhile, the mother of a family that escaped from managed isolation in Hamilton on Friday night has attempted to defend her actions.

 Police said the woman and four of her children jumped a fence on Friday night to escape the facility because they wanted to see the children's father's body before his funeral.